 The Washington Disarmament Conference did not disarm.
 The Soviet Government was not invited to the Washington Conference.
-At Genoa the Soviet Government offered real disarmamenet to the whole capitalist world!
+At Genoa the Soviet Government offered red disarmamenet to the whole capitalist world!
 The capitalist governments did not accept.
-They dared not accept, for their power rests upon force.
+They dared not accept, for the power rests upon force.

 Very well!
-The Fist in the Air accepts the challenge of the masters!
+The Fist in the Air accepts the challenge the masters!